I. Introduction: What is Objectivism?

 • Knowledge starts with valid sense perception.

-• Concepts are formed objectively via measurement omission.
+• Concepts are formed objectively via measurement omission (abstracting common characteristics while omitting specific measurements).

 • Objectivity demands adherence to reality via logic, context, and hierarchy.

-• Rejects all non-rational paths to knowledge (faith, emotion, etc.).
+• Rejects all non-rational paths to knowledge (faith, emotion, revelation, etc.).

 Slogan/Takeaway: "Check your premises." / "Reason is man's only absolute." / "A is A."